Painter license requirements by state: A comprehensive guide

 New Jersey

-All registered painters must have a registration badge and must prominently display their registration number in their place of business on all business documents and all advertisements.
+All registered painters must have a registration badge and display their registration number in their place of business on all business documents and all advertisements.
 When registering, painters must provide proof of liability insurance in New Jersey.

 New Mexico